 Vendhaya keerai Kootu, Methi leaves dhal-means fenugreek leaves cooked with lentils.
 A healthy, nutritious recipe with just a teaspoon of oil.
 South Indian, especially Tamil cooking is well known for its healthy recipes.

 Authentic Tamil recipes require no oil or very lesser oil.
 Those who prefer a lesser oil menu could definitely try their hand with Tamil Recipes, with oil-free breakfast recipes, and with lesser oil lunch menu recipes.

-Vendhaya Keerai Kootu is the very healthy recipe, easier to make with one pot using the pressure cooker with step by step pictures and instructions below.
+Vendhaya Keerai Kootu is a very healthy recipe, easier to make with one pot using the pressure cooker with step by step pictures and instructions below.

-It's simple everyday side dish to be served with Rice, Rasam.
+It's a simple everyday side dish to be served with Rice, Rasam.
 And my choice would be, having it with just plain rice and some ghee.
-It's completely a kids friendly recipe and may provide the values of all green leafy vegetable.
+It's completely a kid-friendly recipe and may provide the values of all green leafy vegetables.

-For making this recipe, pressure cooker method is preferable.
-Cooking kootu with the pressure cooker is not only to retain 100% nutritional value, but also I can do both seasoning and cooking in the same pot.
-Alternatively, my kitchen sink is not filled with too many vessels, best aspect for bachelors too.
-My other combo is spicy tomato rice and capsicum rice with this kootu.
+For making this recipe, the pressure cooker method is preferable.
+Cooking kootu with the pressure cooker is not only to retain 100% nutritional value but also I can do both seasoning and cooking in the same pot.

 Recently one of my readers asked me for bachelor's south Indian recipes.
 And this is the best recipe to kick start bachelor's series and Pressure cooker series as well.